Starting Out as a Mentor

 1. Join the EACE Mentor Network:

-1. Make sure you have opted into the network from you member profile.
+1. Make sure you have opted into the network from your member profile.
 Review here.

-1. Complete the form fields and check “Yes, I want to be included in the EACE Mentor Network” at the bottom of the page (if not already checked) and click Submit.
+1. Complete the form fields and check one or more of the options to appear in the Mentor Network search directory (if not already checked) and click Submit.

 1. Search for a Mentor/Mentee: